Amy Wang Huber

 Dollar Asset Holdings and Hedging Around the Globe

-Using hand-collected data, we provide the first comprehensive estimates of foreign investors' U.S. dollar security holdings and currency hedging practices.
+Using hand-collected data, we provide the first comprehensive estimates of foreign investors' U.S. dollar securities holdings and currency hedging practices.
+We show that expected FX returns form a key driver of hedging.

 Market Power in Wholesale Funding: A Structural Perspective from the Triparty Repo Market